mythosmystery/mythosmystery/README.md

 3. Svelte.
 Especially when used with Sveltekit, it provides an extremely easy to write syntax and the power of a metaframework like NextJS.
 I love how easy it is to build anything from static websites to complex webapps using Svelte.

 *Honorable Mentions*
    Vue2.
-I personally love Vue2 and greatly preffer it over Vue3.
+I personally love Vue2 and greatly prefer it over Vue3.
 I find the option API to be an extremely intuitive way of handling reactivity, and Vuex with Vuex-pathify is a simply amazing way of handling global state in an application.